- 12 Dec 2024

 How it works

 For example, a customer receives a reminder about their unused points a week before they expire, and another reminder six days later if the points are still unused.
-Despite two groups of steps being executed, this counts as a single launch of the workflow.
+Despite two groups of steps being executed, this counts as a single launch of the flow.

 Time is calculated from the last successful execution of any step